FREE GROCERY GUIDE

 About Jean Hindle

-Jean Hindle is a somatic movement educator, meditation teacher, and dancer who has been teaching in Seattle for over 30 years.
-Her work draws from Zen and Tibetan Buddhist meditation, classical yoga, dance, Feldenkrais, Skinner Releasing, Hanna Somatics, and many other embodied modalities.
+Jean Hindle is the founder of Soma Yoga & Sunset Hill Somatics Studio.
+She has been a Soma Yoga, Hatha Yoga & meditation teacher, somatic movement educator, and dancer in Seattle for over 30 years.
+Her teaching draws from her Soma Yoga, Tibetan & Zen Buddhist meditation, classical hatha yoga, BrainDance Somatic Education, the teachings of Moshe Feldenkrais, Skinner Releasing Technique, Hanna Somatics, and many other somatic practices.

-She founded Soma Yoga in 1998 and has dedicated her life to helping students find freedom in mind, motion, and creative, courageous living.
-Her guiding belief is: “Nurturing compassion and allowance within ourselves changes our world.”
+She began developing Soma Yoga in 1994 after a bad accident, founded Soma Yoga in 1998, and has dedicated her life to helping students find freedom in mind, motion, and creative courageous living.
+Her guiding belief is: “Nurturing compassion and allowance within ourselves changes our world...and A Dance a Day!”

-Jean now teaches in person at Sunset Hill Somatics in Seattle, as well as online and through 1-on-1 private sessions.
+Jean teaches in person at her Sunset Hill Somatics Studio in Seattle, as well as online, through 1-on-1 private sessions, classes, workshops, and retreats.
 You can learn more about her work at soma-yoga.com.

 Subscribe to my free newsletter for fresh recipes & lifestyle tips, delivered weekly, and receive a free gift!